dnguyen800/jekyll-TeXt-theme/_infrastructure/network.md

 - T-Mobile/ASUS TM-AC1900 router

 ### Overview
 When I added a few cameras, tablets, smart speakers, and media streaming devices to the house, my network router nearly died from the overload.
 Websites took longer to load, devices stopped responding, and eventually the wireless network went offline.
-I knew I would have more issues down the line until I changed the router, so I started looking into the latest tech—Wi-Fi mesh systems.
+I knew I would have more issues in the future unless I replaced the router, so I started looking into the latest network tech—Wi-Fi mesh systems.

-Sidenote: For advanced networking users who want features like VPN and VLAN, I would suggest Ubiquiti’s lineup of routers, wireless APs and switches.
+Sidenote: For advanced networking users who want features like VPN and VLAN and have over 40 connected devices, I would suggest Ubiquiti’s lineup of routers, wireless APs and switches.
 Before purchasing, you need to decide whether you need managed network switches for VLANs and Power-over-Ethernet (PoE) to connect wired cameras and access points (AP) all around the house.
 If you want both, then it will cost you — an 8-port managed network switch with PoE sells for $200.

 Tom’s Guide offers a good primer on Wi-Fi mesh technology, but essentially Wi-Fi mesh offers improved wireless range and speed, easy network management, streamlined connections, and tighter security.
 Having unsuccessfully tried alternatives like wireless repeaters, powerline and MoCA adapters, I highly recommend Wi-Fi mesh systems to anyone who wants to spend less time rebooting and troubleshooting routers.
 The high cost was initially an issue, but Google Wifi and other mid-range mesh systems can be purchased for $200 or so, making it an easier to recommend.

 No matter what product you choose, be sure to thoroughly test the system for issues.
-That means connect as many devices as you can and start watching videos on multiple devices.
+That means connect as many devices as you can and start watching high definition videos on multiple devices.
 Turn on every feature you plan to use—like static IP addresses, VPN and guest network.
 Every system has problems and the same goes for my recommendation—there isn’t a router that meets everyone’s needs.

 Also make sure to buy the right product, as companies are releasing a confusing amount of SKUs to take advantage of brand recognition and consumer confusion.
 Not all Netgear Orbis are created equal—without proper research, you could be paying a high price for a low-end product.
 The Wirecutter’s Wi-Fi mesh system recommendations are listed by model number and also suggests avoiding certain SKUs that are underpowered.